 In the light of the above three points concerning torture warrants that have just been made in the comparison between these and surveillance and interception warrants, the inevitable conclusion is that the practice of torture could not be contained under a system of legalised torture warrants and the consequences of its not being contained would be horrific.
 Moreover, as noted above, and argued by Luban, Waldron and others, the damage to liberal institutions would be incalculable.
 Finally, the benefits of a system of legalised torture warrants over the longer term are likely to be slight; and certainly easily outweighed by the costs.
 So Dershowitz is entirely misguided in his advocacy of torture warrants.
 Indeed, as repeatedly mentioned above, we have the example of Israel’s use, or rather abuse, of this system to provide specific empirical evidence against the introduction of torture warrants.

 One final matter.
-What should be done to the military officer, police officer, or other public official who tortures the terrorist if—after saving the city—their crime is discovered?
+What should be done to the military officer, police officer, or other public official who tortures the terrorist if – after saving the city – their crime is discovered?
 Quite clearly he (or she) should resign or be dismissed from their position; public institutions cannot suffer among their ranks those who commit serious crimes.
 Further, the public official in question must be tried, convicted, and sentenced for committing the crime of torture.
 Obviously, there are (to say the least) mitigating circumstances, and the sentence should be commuted to, say, one day in prison.
 Would public officials be prepared to act to save thousands of innocent lives, if they knew they might lose their job and/or suffer some minor punishment?
-Presumably many would.
-But if not, is it desirable to set up a legalised torture chamber and put these people in charge of it?
+Presumably many would be prepared to so act in these circumstances.
+On the other hand, perhaps many public officials would never set aside their interest in keeping their jobs and avoiding minor punishments in order to save innocent lives.
+If so, this is not a consideration in favour of legalising torture.
+For surely the consequences of setting up a legalised torture chamber and putting such self-interested and uncaring persons in charge of it are likely to be horrendous

 - Allhoff, Fritz, 2003, “Terrorism and Torture,” International Journal of Applied Philosophy, 17 (1): 105–18.